frenkield/machine_learning/README.md

 layers[end].values .= weights[end].values_with_bias * layers[end-1].values_with_bias
 ```

-We could also represent this expression in as matrix-vector multplication.
-For example, $l^{(2)} = W^{(1)} l^{(1)}$.
-However, the element-wise representation is much easier to work with.
+### Forward propagation as single function

-These expressions define a recurrence relation that allows us to express the values of the last layer as a function of the first layer and all the weights:
+The expressions above define a recurrence relation that can be combined to to express the values of the last layer as a function of the first layer (and all the weights):

 $$
 \begin{align*}